curiousML/curiousml.github.io/README.md

-# About

-Research, Teaching and Gaming
+This website is about  : Research, Teaching and Gaming

+# About Me

+My name is François HU and I am currently a second year PhD student in Machine Learning and Applied Mathematics.
+Half of my research is carried out at [CREST - ENSAE](http://crest.science/) (supervised by supervised by [Caroline HILLAIRET](https://sites.google.com/site/carolinehillairet/home) and [Romuald ELIE](https://perso.math.u-pem.fr/elie.romuald/elie.html)) and the other half at the DataLab of [Société Générale Insurance](https://www.assurances.societegenerale.com/fr/) directed by [Marc JUILLARD](https://www.researchgate.net/profile/Marc_Juillard).
+My current research focuses on the rare category detection in non-annotated text fields with active learning.

 # Reasearch

-I am currently a second year PhD student in Machine Learning at ENSAE.
 My topics of interest are the following :
 - Active Learning
 - Reinforcement Learning
 - Rare Category Analysis
 - Natural Language Processing

+More broadly I am interested in the mathematics behind Machine Learning and Deep Learning.

 # Teaching